ClearlyDazed/samsungTVlegacy/README.rst

 Forked from Ape/samsungctl github

-With additional mapping for key codes from kdschlosser/samsungctl
+With additional mapping for key codes from kdschlosser/samsungctl github

 ==========
 samsungctl-plus